US-India Economic Ties: To the Next Level and Beyond (Policy Recommendations)

 The ideas below reflect the broad consensus of these roundtables.

-(Please note: The following is a sneak peek from the upcoming Takshashila-Hudson Report, which will be released soon.)
+(Please note: The following is a sneak peek from the Takshashila-Hudson Report.
+To view the full report, click here.)

 Executive Summary